Fred Hawkins, Jr.

 Current Term: 11/2016-11/2020

 Commissioner Hawkins represents District 5, a mostly rural area that extends east to neighboring Brevard County and south to Indian River County.
 Within District 5 are the city of St. Cloud and the development of Harmony, a vibrant residential community that promotes a balance between humans, nature and pets, the ever-growing and thriving Narcoossee Corridor and the pastoral communities of Kenansville and Holopaw.

 Commissioner Hawkins remains close to his roots and heritage by serving his community and participating as a member of the Silver Spurs Rodeo, the Kissimmee Valley Livestock Show & Fair (KVLS), and participating in 4-H Club events.

 In March 2014, Commissioner Hawkins received the prestigious Golden Eagle Award from Boy Scouts of America.
-The award recognizes men and women -- both in and out of Scouting -- who are champions of community service and who display the qualities embodied in the Boy Scout Law.
+This award recognizes men and women -- both in and out of Scouting -- who are champions of community service and who display the qualities embodied in the Boy Scout Law.
 In May 2019, he received another Scouting honor -- the Silver Beaver award -- for his outstanding contributions to the Central Florida Council Scouting program.
 It is the highest council-level distinguished service award given by the Boy Scouts of America.

 Commissioner Hawkins graduated from the University of Akron with degrees in Pre-Law and Political Science, and is the President and CEO of the Osceola County Education Foundation, He, his wife Tiffany, and daughter Kendrie, live in St. Cloud.Contact Fred Hawkins, Jr.